BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 <ul>
 <li>* Categorize your groups with all the power WordPress already provides.</li>
 <li>* Get the combined benefits of WordPress posts and taxonomies with the added power of BuddyPress groups.</li>
-<li>* Filter and sort groups in a newly designed and intuitive way.</li>
+<li>* Filter and sort groups in a new designed and intuitive way.</li>
 <li>* Organize your groups within categories and custom post types.</li>
 <li>* Use ANY 3rd party post-type based plugins and power them up with BuddyPress Groups.</li>
 <li>* Attach Group Type to attach groups to other groups.
-Create complex relationships between your groups for every Form which is attached to groups.</li>
+Create complex relationships between your groups for every form which is attached to groups.</li>
-<li>* 3 Widgets to display your Groups Relations in your Group Sidebar</li>
+<li>* 3 widgets to display your groups relations in your group sidebar</li>
-<li>* Edit the post from within the Group Admin</li>
+<li>* Edit the post from the Group Admin</li>
 </ul>

 <h4>Display Post in the Group</h4>